Introducing your new dog to cats in the family*

 Since cats take awhile to accept new dogs, your cat might not accept a new dog as quickly as you’d like.
 It might take years for a trusting, mutually agreeable relationship to develop between a cat and dog who live together.
 The younger, more energetic and more tolerant your cat is and the smaller, calmer and more obedient your new dog is, the more likely it is that your cat will accept living with a canine companion.

-- An older or quieter dog might be intimidated by your cat, particularly if she’s young or rambunctious.
+- Cautious interest or avoidance.
+An older or quieter dog might be intimidated by your cat, particularly if she’s young or rambunctious.
 He might approach your cat cautiously or watch her from a distance and avoid her whenever possible.

-- Cats who were raised with dogs, young or confident cats, and cats living in multicat households might accept a new dog as a safe and interesting intruder.
+- Cautious interest or avoidance.
+Cats who were raised with dogs, young or confident cats, and cats living in multicat households might accept a new dog as a safe and interesting intruder.
 Their reaction might be to watch the dog from a distance or approach him inquisitively.

 It’s up to you to protect your cat and set up introductions carefully so that she feels safe and has a pleasant experience getting acquainted with your new dog.